lparry/travel-blog/source/_drafts/corcovado.markdown

 owner of the store there.
 He had a whinge at me about my taking off my shoes to try and dry out my sweat waterlogged feet.
 Then complained that the locals were all filthy and never washed their hands.
-He just generally whinged a lot, even more than I have in this blog post.
-He's lived there for 25 years, right on the edge of the park, but he says that only been into the park once.
+He just generally whinged a lot, even more than I have in this blog post, and that's a fair bit.

+He said he's lived there for 25 years, right on the edge of the park, but he says that only been into the park once.
 He claims to have seen all the big cats, and that because of that there's no point going into the park.
 I could not wait to get away from the guy.

 I ended up getting a lift back to town with a Swedish couple, Carolyn and Niklas, who had a guide and so weren't stuck waiting for the buses last in the